 Scope

-As specified in [RFC 4412], the SIP RPH field may be used by SIP user agents, including Public Switched Telephone Network (PSTN) gateways and terminals, and SIP proxy servers to influence prioritization afforded to communication sessions, including PSTN calls.
+As specified in [RFC 4412], the Session Initiation Protocol (SIP) Resource-Priority Header (RPH) field may be used by SIP user agents, including Public Switched Telephone Network (PSTN) gateways and terminals, and SIP proxy servers to influence prioritization afforded to communication sessions, including PSTN calls.
 As discussed in 3GPP [TS 24.229], where the network has a requirement to prioritize emergency calls, it can use the "esnet" namespace in the Resource-Priority header field (as defined in [RFC 7135]) to do so.
 Where the Resource-Priority header field is used for this purpose, it is inserted by the entity identifying the emergency call, i.e., the Proxy Call Session Control Function (P-CSCF) or the Interconnection Border Control Function (IBCF).
-There is no usage of this namespace from the UE, and when this namespace is used, the trust domain implementation is set to remove it if it occurs from the UE.
+There is no usage of this namespace from the User Equipment (UE), and when this namespace is used, the trust domain implementation is set to remove it if it occurs from the UE.

 After an emergency call is received by a Public Safety Answering Point (PSAP), it is sometimes necessary for the call taker to call the emergency caller back (e.g., if the caller disconnects prematurely).
 RFC 7090 [RFC 7090] describes the use of the SIP Priority header field, with the value "psap-callback" to mark such calls to allow special network handling of the call, such as bypassing services that might preclude the call from completing.
 There is no protection against misuse of the SIP Priority field, and because, as RFC 7090 illustrates, the SIP Priority header field may affect routing, it is desirable to protect it from modification.

 Like caller identity information associated with emergency calls and callback calls, the SIP RPH and Priority header fields could also be spoofed by unauthorized entities, impacting Public Safety communications and emergency response.
-Next Generation 9-1-1 (NG9-1-1) Emergency Services Networks receiving SIP RPHs across IP Network-to-Network Interfaces (IP NNIs) from IP originating networks cannot easily determine whether the SIP RPH was populated by an authorized Originating Service Provider or by an unauthorized entity.
+Next Generation 9-1-1 (NG9-1-1) Emergency Services Networks receiving SIP RPHs across Internet Protocol Network-to-Network Interfaces (IP NNIs) from Internet Protocol (IP) originating networks cannot easily determine whether the SIP RPH was populated by an authorized Originating Service Provider or by an unauthorized entity.
 Likewise, the home network of an emergency caller cannot determine whether the SIP Priority header associated with a callback call was populated by an authorized party and can be trusted.

-This ATIS standard leverages the SHAKEN model specified in [ATIS-1000074] to cryptographically sign and verify the SIP RPH and Priority header fields associated with emergency calls and callback calls using the PASSporT extension defined in [IETF RFC 8443], with the assertion values described in draft-ietf-stir-rph-emergency-services-02, and the associated Secure Telephone Identity (STI) protocols described in [TS 24.229].
+This ATIS standard leverages the Signature-based Handling of Asserted information using toKENs (SHAKEN) model specified in [ATIS-1000074] to cryptographically sign and verify the SIP RPH and Priority header fields associated with emergency calls and callback calls using the Personal Assertion Token (PASSporT) extension defined in [IETF RFC 8443], with the assertion values described in draft-ietf-stir-rph-emergency-services-04, and the associated Secure Telephone Identity (STI) protocols described in [TS 24.229].
 Note that application of SIP RPH signing to emergency calls and SIP RPH and Priority header signing to callback calls is in addition to the caller identity authentication and verification defined in [ATIS-1000074].

-This ATIS standard is intended to provide a framework and guidance on how use the PASSporT extension defined in [IETF RFC 8443], with the RPH assertion values and SIP Priority header claim specified in draft-ietf-stir-rph-emergency-services-02 and the associated STI protocols to cryptographically sign and verify the SIP RPH and Priority header values associated with emergency calls or callback calls that cross IP NNI boundaries.
+This ATIS standard is intended to provide a framework and guidance on how use the PASSporT extension defined in [IETF RFC 8443], with the RPH assertion values and SIP Priority header claim specified in draft-ietf-stir-rph-emergency-services-04 and the associated STI protocols to cryptographically sign and verify the SIP RPH and Priority header values associated with emergency calls or callback calls that cross IP NNI boundaries.